notsag-dev/htb-haircut/README.md

 drwxr-xr-x 2 www-data www-data 4.0K May 22  2017 uploads
 ```

-It seems `uploads` may be a good place to place a web shell as `www-data` has write permissions on it.
-I'm going to use a PHP web shell called `Predator.php` present in this repo https://github.com/JohnTroony/php-webshells.git.
-Note I use that one because just to check it out, but other much simpler ones should be enough.
+It seems `uploads` may be a good place to locate a web shell as `www-data` can write to it.
+I'm going to use a PHP web shell called `Predator.php` available [here](https://github.com/JohnTroony/php-webshells.git).
+Note that other much simpler web shells should be enough, I just wanted to check that one out :)

-The first step to copy the shell into the target server, is to make the shell "curleable" by exposing it through an http server on the attacker:
+The first step to copy the shell into the target server, is to make the shell "curleable" by exposing it through an HTTP server on the attacker:
 ```
 $ cd php-webshells
 $ python -m SimpleHTTPServer